-After you've set up your knowledge base and your community, supply your app developer with the values for the community URL, data category group, and root data category.
+After you've set up your knowledge base and your Experience Cloud site, supply your app developer with the values for the site URL, data category group, and root data category.
 You can get this information from your org's setup.